 St. Lizzie's concert — St. Elizabeth Chorale, under the direction of Dr. Karen Black, will give a concert Sunday, Oct.
 12, 4 p.m., in Wartburg Chapel.
 The free event will feature six selections.

 Symphony season debut — The Charming Cello, a concert by esteemed cello soloist Jay Campbell, will open the Wartburg Community Symphony season Saturday, Oct.
 18, 8 p.m., in Neumann Auditorium.
 Campbell won first prize at the 2012 Concert Artist Guild Auditions at The Juilliard School.
 Preconcert music by the Wartburg String Quartet, directed by Dr. Daniel Kaplunas, will begin at 7:30 p.m.
 A reception will follow Campbell’s performance.
 For more information or to purchase tickets, click here or call 352-8200.
-Tickets also will be sold the night of the event starting at 7:15 p.m.
+Tickets also will be sold starting at 7:15 p.m. at the event.

 Track and field rummage sale — Score vintage WTF apparel Friday, Oct.
 17, 10 a.m.-4 p.m., in the Canfield Strength & Conditioning Room in The W. Choose from a variety of T-shirts, sweatshirts, sweatpants, hats, and more.
 Cash and check payment accepted.